black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 89
 Your final feature to add is the ability for a user to clear the form.
 Start by declaring an empty function called clearForm – it should not take any arguments.

+# Step 90
+You need to get all of the input containers.
+Declare an inputContainers variable, and assign it to the value of querying the document for all elements with the class input-container.